Range Of Radiocarbon Dating Gets A Boost

-For more than 50,000 years, an ancient lake called Suigetsu on Japan’s Honshu Island has been quietly accumulating alternating layers of fossilized algae and leaves that settle at its bottom every season.
-Now, an international team of researchers from Japan, Germany, and the UK reports that a 40-meter core of Lake Suigetsu’s sediment has a geochemical record that can dramatically improve the accuracy of radiocarbon dating (Science, DOI: 10.1126/science.1226660).
+For more than 50,000 years, an ancient lake called Suigetsu on Japan’s Honshu island has been accumulating alternating layers of fossilized algae and leaves that settle at its bottom every season.
+Now, an international team of researchers from Japan, Germany, and the U.K. reports that a 40-meter core of Lake Suigetsu’s sediment provides a geochemical record that can dramatically improve the accuracy of radiocarbon dating (Science, DOI: 10.1126/science.1226660).
 Dating based on the radioactive decay of 14C is essential to many fields, from climate research to archaeology.

 In particular, the Lake Suigetsu sediment core improves the accuracy of radiocarbon dating for the period between 12,000 and 52,800 years ago, says team member Christopher Bronk Ramsey of Oxford University.
 “These beautifully preserved leaves give direct access to past radiocarbon values,” he says.

 To date objects of unknown age through the radioactive decay of 14C, researchers need reference materials, such as tree rings or lake sediments, that divulge historical levels of atmospheric 14C.
-The levels vary from year to year depending on the amount of cosmic rays that bombard Earth’s atmosphere, turning nitrogen into 14C, which is radioactive, notes Paula J. Reimer, an archeologist at the University of Belfast, in a commentary about the work.
+The levels vary from year to year depending on the amount of cosmic rays that bombard Earth’s atmosphere, turning nitrogen into 14C, which is radioactive, notes Paula J. Reimer, an archaeologist at Queen’s University Belfast, in a commentary about the work.

-Tree rings are a direct proxy for atmospheric 14C levels.
-They go back only as far as 12,000 years ago.
-Until now, researchers using radiocarbon dating have had to turn to other nonatmospheric proxies, such as ocean sediments, to learn about 14C in the past, Reimer adds.
+Tree rings, a direct proxy for atmospheric 14C levels, go back only as far as 12,000 years.
+Until now, researchers using radiocarbon dating have had to turn to other nonatmospheric proxies such as ocean sediments to learn about 14C futher back in time, Reimer adds.
 However, the ocean is more carbon-rich than the atmosphere, and researchers must adjust for ocean carbon-loading, which decreases the precision of carbon dating.

 “The new Suigetsu radiocarbon record is a big deal,” comments John Southon, a geochemist at the University of California, Irvine, who was not involved in the research.
 “It’s the first 14C calibration record extending well back into the last glacial period that directly samples the atmosphere.”

-The lake has several special features that make it an ideal proxy for ancient levels of atmospheric 14C, explains Takeshi Nakagawa, the University of Newcastle researcher who led the study’s lake-coring team.
-First, it was never covered by glaciers during the last ice age, so it was always exposed to the atmosphere and could collect seasonal tree litter from nearby forests for over 50,000 years.
+The lake has several special features that make it an ideal proxy for ancient levels of atmospheric 14C, says Takeshi Nakagawa, the Newcastle University researcher who led the study’s lake-coring team.
+First, it was never covered by glaciers during the last ice age, so it was exposed to the atmosphere and could collect seasonal tree litter from nearby forests for more than 50,000 years.

-The lake’s sediments also form an ideal record of carbon-14 levels because they are undisturbed by inflowing rivers or underwater creatures, Nakagawa adds.
+The lake’s sediments also form an ideal record of 14C levels because they are undisturbed by inflowing rivers or underwater creatures, Nakagawa adds.
 “In the oxygen-free environment, organisms cannot survive,” he says.

 The new Suigetsu calibration curve won’t immediately resolve these debates, but it will better inform them, she says.
 “It represents a significant advance in our ability to reconstruct the past.”